pkkalan/kari/README.md

 5. Please Install/Enable the theme: Bartik 9.4.6 (default theme)

 6. The products module CRUD facility is availebe in the Admin/Configuration/ContentAuthoring/Product Module Settings
-7. Ebale/Display the Test Block module to show left side bar 2
+7. Ebale/Display the Test Block module to show right side bar 2
 8. Change the front page default url is Adminstration/Configuration/Basic Settings/Front Page to the following /products/display